-In Florida, alimony is paid by one spouse or another, to ensure that receiving spouse is not left disadvantaged following a divorce.
+In Florida, alimony is paid by one spouse or another, to ensure that the receiving spouse is not left disadvantaged following a divorce.
 Generally, the courts will ask that the spouse with the higher income provide alimony to the lesser-earning spouse.

 Understanding the Different Types of Alimony